AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeFamilyType/BaseClass.md

 AttributeFamilyType.BaseClass Property
 ======================================
-AutomationML 2.1 APIGets and sets the base class for this AttributeType.
+Gets and sets the base class for this AttributeType.
 Setting a base class creates a class to class inheritance relation.
 Base classes are defined using the CAEX-Attribute [RefAttributeType][1] which is set to the CAEX-path of the base class.
 According to CAEX, a class shall not inherit from itself or from a derivative of itself, therefore any cyclic reference is denied.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)